MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/ready.md

 Azure Arc resources can be part of any application.
 Examples include:

-- Azure Arc-enabled servers representing IT assets deployed outside of Azure.
+- Azure Arc-enabled servers, Azure Arc-enabled VMware vSphere, and Azure Arc-enabled System Center Virtual Machine Manager representing IT assets deployed outside of Azure.
 - Customer-managed Kubernetes clusters in a multicloud environment.
 - Azure Arc-enabled data, application, and machine-learning services working at the edge.